georgjz/georgjz.github.io/_drafts/2018-11-12-eots-aar-erasmus.md

 The game ships with a bot called *Erasmus* that is meant to simulate an opponent and as a teaching tool for the game.
 I decided to take on the [draft of the new *Card Driven Solitaire System*][2] and its [companion cards][3] one fine evening.

-I play Japan against the Allied Erasmus.
-Here you'll find a fast & loose turn 2 I played against it.
-The idea was to get a quick overview how *Erasmus* works.
+I play as Japan against the Allied Erasmus.
+Here you'll find a fast & loose game I played against it.
+The idea was to get a quick overview of how *Erasmus* works.
 So please forgive me if I skip any rules or details.

 That being said, let's get into it!